dodo/node-lift/README.md

 * `dynamic_args` arguments given on client side
 * `data` given on client side

-this defines a function that can run on server or client (decision can be made per request by calling `lift.direct` before). it is best used in the views to define lazy template parts.
+this defines a function that can run on server or client (decision can be made per request by calling `lift.direct` or `lift.get` before). it is best used in the views to define lazy template parts.

 ### lift.direct